josezenem/laravel-make-migration-pivot/README.md

 php artisan make:pivot Category Blog
 ```

-Optionally, you can publish the views using
+Optionally, you can publish the stubs using

 ```bash
 php artisan vendor:publish --tag="laravel-make-migration-pivot-stubs"